Skip to main content

 mithril-signer 0.2.0

-Check that the Mithril Signer binary is working fine by running its help
+Check that the Mithril signer binary is working correctly by running the help function:

 ./mithril-signer -h